oracle-samples/oltrain/content/posts/ol/install/post-22/index.md

 ### Prerequisites

-- Any Oracle Linux 8 or later
+- Any Oracle Linux 8 system or later